 Are you looking to purchase a humanized mouse model for your own studies?
 Charles River offers various humanized mice options depending on your location.

 Frequently Asked Questions (FAQs) for Humanized Mice Tumor Studies

 Why use humanized mice in tumor studies?

-It is critical to test cancer immunotherapies in an intact immune system; humanizing mice, confirmed by flow cytometry, makes this possible.
+It is critical to test cancer immunotherapies in an intact immune system; humanizing mice, confirmed by flow cytometry, make this possible.
 These humanized models allow us to both test the effect of immunotherapies and use human tumor tissue without host rejection.
-Patient derived xenograft models allow therapies to be tested in system with real human tissue and preserved tumor heterogeneity.
+Patient derived xenograft models allow therapies to be tested in a system with real human tissue and preserved tumor heterogeneity.